IBM-Cloud/terraform-provider-ibm/website/docs/r/vmaas_vdc.html.markdown

 	* `type` - (String) The type of edge to be deployed.Efficiency edges allow for multiple VDCs to share some edge resources.
 Performance edges do not share resources between VDCs.
 	  * Constraints: Allowable values are: `performance`, `efficiency`.
 	* `version` - (String) The edge version.
+* `ha` - (String) Indicates if the VDC is HA-enabled for compute only, compute and network, or network only.
+If not present, the VDC is not HA-enabled.
 * `href` - (String) The URL of this virtual data center (VDC).
 * `ordered_at` - (String) The time that the virtual data center (VDC) is ordered.
 * `org_href` - (String) The URL of the organization that owns the VDC.